Volcanic Eruption Near Reykjavik

 The last eruption on the Reykjanes peninsula dates back almost 800 years to 1240.

-Located between the Eurasian and the North American tectonic plates, among the largest on the planet, Iceland is a seismic and volcanic hotspot as the two plates move in opposite directions.
+Located between the Eurasian and the North American tectonic plates, Iceland is a seismic and volcanic hotspot as the two plates move in opposite directions.
 Iceland experiences a volcanic eruption once every 4-5 years on average.

 Follow the eruption live